bitloops/blog/articles/svgs-are-not-images-they're-a-programming-model-MEDIUM.md

 </style>
 ```

-Because Bitloops leverages AI, we also **detect cases where SVG structure becomes overly complex or lossy** — and flag them for review.
+Because Bitloops leverages AI, we also detect cases where SVG structure becomes overly complex or lossy — and flag them for review.
 For instance, if a design requires intricate curved paths that can't be simplified, we preserve fidelity while noting the trade-offs.

-**The goal isn't just SVGs that look right, but SVGs that behave well in real applications:**
+The goal isn't just SVGs that look right, but SVGs that behave well in real applications:

-- Easy to animate
+• Easy to animate
-- Simple to theme
+• Simple to theme
-- Maintainable by your team
+• Maintainable by your team
-- Optimized for performance
+• Optimized for performance

-## Conclusion
+Conclusion

-SVGs aren't intimidating because they're complex — **they're intimidating because they're misunderstood.**
+SVGs aren't intimidating because they're complex — they're intimidating because they're misunderstood.

-Once you stop thinking of SVGs as images and start treating them as a **graphics programming model**, everything clicks:
+Once you stop thinking of SVGs as images and start treating them as a graphics programming model, everything clicks:

-- **Primitives make sense** — They're just building blocks, like HTML elements
+• Primitives make sense — They're just building blocks, like HTML elements
-- **Animations become approachable** — CSS transitions and keyframes just work
+• Animations become approachable — CSS transitions and keyframes just work
-- **Scaling stops being painful** — `viewBox` handles all the math
+• Scaling stops being painful — `viewBox` handles all the math
-- **Interactivity becomes natural** — DOM events, JavaScript, and CSS apply directly
+• Interactivity becomes natural — DOM events, JavaScript, and CSS apply directly

-**SVG is one of the most powerful tools available in the browser** — especially when approached with a developer's mindset.
+SVG is one of the most powerful tools available in the browser — especially when approached with a developer's mindset.

-### Key Takeaways
+Key Takeaways

-1. **Inline your SVGs** when you need control, styling, or interaction
+1. Inline your SVGs when you need control, styling, or interaction
-2. **Use semantic primitives** (`circle`, `rect`, `polygon`) before reaching for `<path>`
+2. Use semantic primitives (`circle`, `rect`, `polygon`) before reaching for `<path>`
-3. **Separate geometry from presentation** using CSS for styling
+3. Separate geometry from presentation using CSS for styling
-4. **Master `viewBox`** to unlock resolution-independent graphics
+4. Master `viewBox` to unlock resolution-independent graphics
-5. **Think in systems** — SVG is a programming model, not just a file format
+5. Think in systems — SVG is a programming model, not just a file format

-The next time you need an icon, a chart, a loader, or an interactive graphic, **reach for SVG**.
+The next time you need an icon, a chart, a loader, or an interactive graphic, reach for SVG.
 It's not just an image format — it's a full-featured graphics API living in your browser.

-### Further Resources
+Further Resources

-- [MDN SVG Documentation](https://developer.mozilla.org/en-US/docs/Web/SVG) — Comprehensive reference for all SVG elements and attributes
+• MDN SVG Documentation (https://developer.mozilla.org/en-US/docs/Web/SVG) — Comprehensive reference for all SVG elements and attributes
-- [SVG Path Syntax](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) — Deep dive into the powerful `<path>` element
+• SVG Path Syntax (https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) — Deep dive into the powerful `<path>` element
-- [CSS Tricks: A Complete Guide to SVG](https://css-tricks.com/lodge/svg/) — Practical examples and use cases
+• CSS Tricks: A Complete Guide to SVG (https://css-tricks.com/lodge/svg/) — Practical examples and use cases
-- [SVGO](https://github.com/svg/svgo) / [SVGOMG](https://jakearchibald.github.io/svgomg/) — Tools for optimizing SVG files
+• SVGO (https://github.com/svg/svgo) / SVGOMG (https://jakearchibald.github.io/svgomg/) — Tools for optimizing SVG files